rwxrob/notes/Tech education/Becoming a HPC ML Systems Developer Engineer (SysDE).md

 Here's the stuff I suggest to become a modern SysDE.

 - [Grok what a Systems Developer Engineer does?](What%20is%20a%20Systems%20Developer%20Engineer?.md)
+- Master "just in time learning" to keep up with the pace of tech innovation
 - Learn to read and write the critical, related languages:
 	- POSIX shell
 	- bash